waltervh/BornAgain-website/content/documentation/working-with-python/fitting/fitting-highlights/minimizers/index.md

   </div>
 </div>

-For example, to run Minuit minimizer with Migrad algorithm and limit the maximum number of objective function calls one have to use
+For example, to run `Minuit` minimizer with `Migrad` algorithm, limit the maximum number of objective function calls and set minimizer strategy parameter to certain value one have to use

 {{< highlight python >}}
-minimizer.setMinimizer("Minuit2", "Migrad", "MaxFunctionCalls=50")
+minimizer.setMinimizer("Minuit2", "Migrad", "MaxFunctionCalls=50;Strategy=2")
 {{< /highlight >}}

 ### Third party minimizers

+BornAgain fitting can be done using other minimization packages.
+List of some of them are given below:

 + [scipy.optimize](https://docs.scipy.org/doc/scipy/reference/optimize.html)
 + [lmfit](https://lmfit.github.io/lmfit-py/)
 + [bumps](https://bumps.readthedocs.io/en/latest/)

+In [this example]({{% ref-example "fitting/extended/external-minimizer" %}}) we demonstrate how to use `lmfit` minimizer for typical fit of GISAS data.